ChrisEYin/chriseyin/_posts/2013-04-21-51-ways-to-become-world-class.md

 50. World-Class performers have no plan B. Failure just isn’t an option.

-51.You have the power to change the world—one brave act and one person at a time.
+51. You have the power to change the world—one brave act and one person at a time.
 Please use it.

 Originally discovered via a Quora blog, [Musings of a Start-up Guy](http://bit.ly/12JvhH0), which was a re-post of [Robin Sharma’s blog](http://bit.ly/12Jvqu3).